NJIT-Highlander-Racing-Electrical/Steering-Angle-Pedal-Sensors/README.md

 * Honeywell RTY060 (2x) and Honeywell RTY180 (1x) for both pedals and steering wheel
 * ESP32 and TJA1051T (using ESP32 TWAI CAN-Bus Controller)
+* Chassis/Ergonomics subteam is designing an adapter to transform pedal motion into rotary shaft motion

 ## Software

-* We can put these on the car, find the true range of motion of the pedals and wheel, and set these as the software endpoints (0-100%)
+* We can put these sensors on the car, find the true range of motion of the pedals and wheel, and set these as the software endpoints (0-100%)

 ## Wiring